tick143/fmnist_base/README.md

 - Extend the model zoo with modules that emulate growth or developmental processes
 - Experiment with the provided `CoFireBackwardStrategy` that minimises layer entropy and encourages sequential neurons to co-activate
 - Explore the `MassRedistributionBackwardStrategy` for backprop-free, magnitude-constrained plasticity dynamics
+- Test the `ConcentrationGradientBackwardStrategy` to couple energy-aware punishment with concentration-driven synaptic shifts; the tiny spiking playground now exposes rule and model selectors so you can live-toggle between redistribution/concentration dynamics and spiking/dense architectures on the same synthetic task.